stagehacks/FADER_X/README.md

 # Hardware Tuning
 The physical resistance to touch on a fader can be dgusted using the following procedure.
 1) Remove the front cover of the FADER_X using a M2.5 hex tool
 2) For each fader to adjust, slightly loosen the screws holding the motor to the metal channel.
+Use a Phillips 0 or 00 screwdriver.
 3) Adjust the motor's position to suit, then tighten the screws.

 Changing the tension on the faders may require adustment of the `Minimum Speed` parameter in the configuration web app.